hmrc/agent-subscription/README.md

 Response 401 if there is no logged in user

 #### Forbidden
-Response 403 if the logged in user is any of the following:
+Response 403 if:
-- not an Agent
+- the logged in user is not an Agent
-- already has any enrolment other than HMRC-AS-AGENT
+- the application status is 'attempting_registration'

 #### Conflict
-Response 409 if the enrolment is already allocated to someone else
+Response 409 if the HMRC-AS-AGENT enrolment is already allocated to a group

 #### InternalServerError
 Response 500 if there is an illegal state